 “We are very excited to be included in this wonderful event!
 A huge thank you to Sandy and Steve Pell for their generous donation of the bald eagle canvas silent auction!” said Karen Wheatley, president of O.W.L.
 (Orphaned Wildlife) Rehabilitation Society.

-The art exhibition and silent auction are on public display at Kafka’s Coffee and Tea located at 2525 Main Street in Vancouver and runs from September 25th through to November 9th, 2015.
+The art exhibition and silent auction took place at Kafka’s Coffee and Tea located at 2525 Main Street in Vancouver and ran from September 25th through to November 9th, 2015.
 Signed, limited edition art prints are available for purchase by contacting curator Michael Schwartz at firstname.lastname@example.org.